 The secret to a great fish fry is watching the temperature of the hot oil.
 If your oil is too high, you end up with inconsistent cooking between the fish fillets and batter.
 If your oil temperature is too low, you run the risk of having the batter end up soggy and never developing a crispy outer crust.

-Here are the ingredients you will need to make this best catfish recipe ever!
+Here are the ingredients you will need

 - 2 pounds catfish fillets

 - 1 teaspoon seasoning salt

 - Sprinkle the catfish fillets with the seasoning salt, black pepper, and cayenne; set aside.

 - Heat the oil in a large nonstick frying pan over medium-high heat until it reaches 350 degrees F on a deep-frying thermometer.

 - Place the cornmeal on a large plate.
 Dredge the fillets in the cornmeal and shake off the excess.
 Place the fillets in the hot oil and turn down the heat so the oil is at 300 degrees F. Fry until golden brown and cooked through, 4 minutes per side.
 Transfer the fish to a paper-towel-lined plate to drain.